 Provides ELA/Literature resources for parents and educators of students in grades six to twelve on topics such as classroom strategies, college readiness, research and reports, book and author talks, and multimedia presentations.
 (WETA Public Television )

 Provides video lessons illustrating the CCSS key shifts, videos of teachers discussing their lessons, editable lesson plans, and professional learning on assessing the quality of resources.
 (America Achieves )

 Best Evidence Encyclopedia

 Provides thousands of reviewed grade three to twelve CCSS-aligned lessons created by Master Teacher Project classroom ELA teachers.
-(Better Lesson and National Education Association Master Teacher Project )
+(National Education Association Master Teacher Project )

 Aggregates and shares unique resources on Common Core for teachers of English language learners, including videos of teachers collaborating on instruction for ELLs.
 (WETA Public Television )

 Common Core California

 Provides multiple teaching and leading resources for CA Standards, notably: A Communications Toolkit for explaining the paradigm shift involved, This Is Common Core California Showcase, a collection of photos, descriptions, videos, student work, and other testimonials that demonstrate what Common Core looks like for California’s students, and The Digital Chalkboard, a Web page for California educators to collaborate and share their best practices, best resources, best strategies.
 (Californians Dedicated to Education )

 Provides pilot-tested resources for building students’ comprehension and vocabulary skills based on ELA/Literacy in the content areas of literature, history, and science for preschool through grade five.
 Free downloadable materials include student activity books, teacher guides, and lesson plans.
 (Core Knowledge About Us )